ibexa/documentation-developer/docs/guide/clustering.md

                 binarydata_handler: nfs
 ```

+!!! tip

+    If you are looking to set up S3 or other [Flysystem](https://flysystem.thephpleague.com/)/third-party adapters like Google Cloud Storage, this needs to be configured as binary handler.
+The rest here will still stay the same, the dfs meta handler will take care of caching the lookups to avoid slow IO lookups.

 ##### Customizing the storage directory

 eZ Publish 5.x required the NFS adapter directory to be set to `$var_dir$/$storage_dir$` part for the NFS path.
-This is no longer required with eZ Platform, but the default prefix used to serve binary files will still match this expectation.
+This is no longer required with eZ Platform _(unless you plan to use Legacy Bridge)_, but the default prefix used to serve binary files will still match this expectation.

 If you decide to change this setting, make sure you also set `io.url_prefix` to a matching value.
 If you set the NFS adapter's directory to "/path/to/nfs/storage", use this configuration so that the files can be served by Symfony: